-As we can see, the economist’s inexact equation for determining prices is incomplete because we also need to take into consideration the distorting effect of speculation on prices.
+As we can see, the economist’s equation for determining prices is incomplete because we also need to take into consideration the distorting effect of speculation on prices.
 It follows from this discussion that the fundamental free-market belief that deregulation will always lower a commodity’s price by increasing competition and thereby increasing efficiency in the industry is not necessarily true because economists have overlooked the effect that speculation can have on raising its price.
 In other words, deregulation can lead to higher prices when speculators start to buy and sell large amounts of the commodity.
-In turn, this can lead to highly volatile price swings, and also total supply that significantly exceeds total use demand, which can then lead to a collapse in the commodity’s price.
+In turn, this can lead to highly volatile price swings, and also to total supply that significantly exceeds total use demand, which can subsequently to a collapse in the commodity’s price.

 The belief that a rising market will continue its upward trend without at some point declining is clearly not rational.
-And yet, it is precisely these same irrational individuals who adamantly argue against any interference in the market, meaning in their day-to-day operations, claiming that it is unwarranted, unnecessary, and unjustified because any interference in the free market is a violation of the sacred rules of free-market capitalism and is therefore wrong, unwarranted, and unnecessary.
+And yet, it is precisely these same irrational individuals who adamantly argue against any interference in the market, meaning in their day-to-day operations, claiming that it is unwarranted, unnecessary, and unjustified because any interference in the free market is a violation of the sacred rules of free-market capitalism and is therefore wrong, unjustified, and unnecessary.

 The vast sums of money that circulate around the world, like schools of voracious sharks looking for their next meal, meaning the next “investment” opportunity, have the potential, like a flood or tsunami, to inundate a country’s inhabitants, causing much harm and leaving death, destruction, and mass unemployment in their wake.
 We have witnessed this scenario repeatedly in many countries around the world over the past several decades, where greedy speculators artificially inflate the price of a country’s stock or real estate market, creating a bubble that eventually bursts, which then precipitates a panic, followed by an economic crisis or recession.
 It is these speculators’ inordinate greed, coupled with their strong desire to make more money than their competitors, that is responsible for creating the financial and economic instability and turmoil that have made headlines in recent decades all over the world.